Paradigm4/dev_tools/README.md

 ### Required packages: SciDB 15.12
 If you are building SciDB from source, you will not have access to the `paradigm4-15.12-dev` package but the headers it provides should already be installed at /opt/scidb/15.12/include.
 You should be able to proceed without that package.

+*NOTE* If you use the epel repository on CentOS, you need to add `--disablerepo=epel` to the `yum intsall` lines below (the epel repository includes newer library versions not compatible with the base CentOS operating system libraries that SciDB is compiled against).

 Assuming you are starting with a fairly bare system, you will need these packages:
 ```
 #On Ubuntu 14.04:
-#Omit paradigm4-15.7-dev if you've built and installed from source
+#Omit paradigm4-15.12-dev if you've built and installed from source
 sudo apt-get install paradigm4-15.12-dev make git scidb-15.12-libboost1.54-dev g++-4.9 gcc-4.9 libpqxx-dev liblog4cxx10-dev

 #On CentOS 6: